Open Accessibility Menu

 • Mats available or you can bring your own

-Movement Therapy for Kids
+Movement Therapy for Families

-• Tailored groups for children and teens
+• Tailored groups for younger and older children

 • Evidenced-based tools to manage anger and anxiety, behavior challenges, and stressful experiences